euglo/hoth6-api/README.md

 # (Optional) Create your own JSON and upload it in a server

 To create your own JSON object and store it in a server for free, you can go to the link here: http://myjson.com/

+# Get a Google Maps API Key

+In order to use Google's API, you must have an API Key, which grants you access to the API.
+You can get one for free by going to this link: https://developers.google.com/maps/documentation/javascript/get-api-key

+You do need to register with a credit card (Google just wants to know you're not a robot), but it is free (Google lists the details of billing when you register).

+However, for now, just use the key we will be providing you with.

 # Google Maps API Demo
 Now let's get to the real content: API!